-Note that the overall emission reduction efficiency is the product of the control device destruction or removal efficiency and the capture efficiency of the control system.
-When estimating emissions for an extended period of time, an average efficiency is used to account for routine operations.
-Not all processes use an emissions control device.
+The overall emission reduction efficiency is the product of the control device destruction or removal efficiency and the capture efficiency of the control system.
+When estimating emissions for an extended period, an average efficiency is used to account for routine operations.
+In some cases, a material balance approach may provide a better estimate of emissions than emission tests.
+In general, material balances are appropriate for use in situations where a high percentage of material is lost to the atmosphere.
+All the materials going into and coming out of the process must be considered to allow an emission estimation to be credible.

-1.7 Document Organization
+1.7 Guide Organization

-This document is organized into chapters that are specifically related to facilities or processes typically found at Air Force installations.
-Chapter topics may or may not correspond directly to source types identified in EPA, state, or local guidance documents, but the intent is to consider sources usually associated with a facility/activity/process.
-This document specifically addresses transitory sources of air emissions.
-Guidance for addressing mobile or stationary sources of air pollutants may be found in the latest versions of the Air Emissions Guide for Air Force Mobile Guide or Air Emissions Guide for Air Emissions Stationary Guide, respectively.
+This Guide is organized into chapters that are specifically related to facilities or processes typically found at Air Force installations.
+Chapter topics may or may not correspond directly to source types identified in EPA, state, or local guidance documents.
+The intent is to consider sources usually associated with a facility/activity/process.
+This Guide specifically addresses transitory sources of air emissions.
+Guidance for addressing mobile or stationary sources of air pollutants may be found in the latest versions of the Air Emissions Guide for Air Force Mobile Sources or Air Emissions Guide for Air Force Stationary Sources, respectively.